 We consider our strong company culture to be a competitive advantage.
-We are intentional in our efforts to preserve the key positives of our workplace environment, as well as continuously improve and evolve our culture.
+We are intentional in our efforts to preserve the aspects of our workplace environment that make our company a great place to work, as well as continuously improve and evolve our culture.
 At the heart of our culture is an unwavering commitment to our core values - safety, integrity, citizenship, sustainability and inclusion.
 These values are cited often by our employees and are visible throughout our organization.
 We also embrace five key behaviors that shape our culture and guide how we work together - urgency, accountability, courage, simplicity and innovation.
-To assess the health of our culture, we conduct regular company-wide surveys to collect candid feedback from employees and assess overall engagement.
-In 2022, we conducted an engagement survey of all employees, and our response rate was 75 percent.
-Our overall engagement favorability score from this group was 86 percent and our average favorability score on questions about the strength of our values was 84 percent.
-Another indicator we monitor to assess the strength of our company culture is voluntary turnover, which was 14 percent in 2022.
+To assess the health of our culture, we conduct regular companywide surveys to collect candid feedback from employees and assess overall engagement.
+In 2023, we conducted an engagement survey of all employees and our response rate was 77 percent.
+Our overall engagement favorability score from this group was 87 percent and our average favorability score on questions about the strength of our values was 85 percent.
+Another indicator we monitor to assess the strength of our company culture is voluntary turnover, which was 11 percent in 2023.